MeFoDy/mefody.dev/src/chunks/cookie-store-api/index.md

 ## document.cookie

 Let’s take a look at the classic way to work with cookies.
 We’ve had cookies in the specification since 1994, [thanks to Netscape](https://curl.se/rfc/cookie_spec.html).
-Netscape implemented `document.cookies` [in 1996](https://www.erikoest.dk/cookies.htm) in their Netscape Navigator.
+Netscape implemented `document.cookie` [in 1996](https://www.erikoest.dk/cookies.htm) in their Netscape Navigator.
 Look at this definition of a cookie from those days.

 > A cookie is a small piece of information stored on the client machine in the `cookies.txt` file.